 The first and second World Wars resulted in a great influx of new members in the District.
 Freemasons joined other organization to help support the war effort by organizing fundraising campaigns, welfare, and assistance programs.
 In 1952, the Grand Master of the District of Columbia, Renah Camalier, was tasked by President and Past Grand Master of Missouri, Harry S. Truman, to distribute the White House stones.
 A series of stones were discovered in the original foundation of the White House bearing masonic symbols and marks.
 The President, recognizing the historic significance of the marks, requested that the stones be cut and distributed to the many Grand Lodges across the United States and abroad.
 In 1961, Past Grand Master Ray B. Harris, of Potomac Lodge No. 5, published the sesquicentennial history of the Grand Lodge of D.C.
 1811-1961.
 A digital copy can be found here.

 Modern Declines Interest in Freemasonry waned in the ensuing decades.
-By 1980, the Grand Lodge had dropped to around X members verses its high of around 25,000 in 1952(?).
+By 1980, the Grand Lodge had dropped to around 10,000 members verses its high of around 25,000 in the early 1950's.
 With growing operational costs, the Grand Lodge decided to sell the Masonic Temple on 13th Street and moved to their existing location on MacArthur Boulevard.

 In 1992 and 1993, the Grand Lodge organized and participated in the bicentennial celebrations of the laying of the White House and US Capitol cornerstones.
 The most recent review of the history of our Grand Lodge was written by Carl R. Levine in 1992 and covers the years from 1962-1991.
 This volume can be viewed here.
 A comprehensive list of Proceedings of the Grand Lodge since 1810 are available from the Grand Lodge by request.